HannaVallner/WAD/README.md

 # WAD
-Repository for Web Application Development
+This is a repository for Web Application Development.